see128791/CS480-Poject1/README.md

 ### 1.1 Project Overview

-**SpotSocial** is a web-based social music platform where users create profiles, add friends, and share songs or playlists with each other.
-Each user maintains a personalized feed of “music posts” from themselves and their friends, can like/comment on posts, and can bookmark tracks they enjoy.
+**SpotSocial** is a web-based social music platform where users create profiles, add friends, and share songs with each other.
+Each user maintains a personalized feed of “music posts” from themselves and their friends, can like/comment on posts, and can add tracks they enjoy to playlists.

 The system uses a **client–server architecture**: